 process on course.

 In essence, while the consultant’s role is to ensure the technology is deployed correctly and deliver customisation that reflects each organisation’s specific needs; the project manager is all about delivering control.
 And it is the PM’s bigger picture perspective, irrespective of product knowledge or vertical market experience, in tandem with an experienced consultant that is key to getting the implementation that can rapidly begin to deliver business value.

 Here at CPiO we take a strong view on the role of the Project Manager and will defend attempts to hijack that resource for “consultancy” – it is counter productive to the very objectives that most of our clients state up front; low risk, easy, pain-free implementation.
-Find out how we manage Sage 200 projects, Sage CRM projects and Sage ERP X3 projects for smooth transition via our case studies.
+Read about CPiO customer, Thyson Technology and their experience of project management with CPiO.